Net-baryon number fluctuations with the hadron resonance gas model using Tsallis distribution: Introduction

+The success in understanding of non-equilibrated complex systems using Tsallis statistics \cite{tsallis,robledo} has motivated many phenomenological studies in understanding the particle production in elementary $p$+$p$ collisions at RHIC \cite{Adare:2010fe,Abelev:2006cs} and LHC \cite{Aamodt:2010my,Khachatryan:2010xs}.
+For heavy ion collisions, where the system formed is not a simple superposition of many $p$+$p$ collisions, Tsallis functional forms are successfully applied to describe the transverse momentum and rapidity distribution of the produced particles at different collision centralities and center of mass energies \cite{Tang:2008ud,Li:2014opa,Wilk:2008ue}.
+The non-extensive parameter $q$ characterizes the degree of non-equilibrium in the system.
+It indicates the deviations in the particle production mechanism from simple BG statistics and could give insight about the intrinsic fluctuations during hadronization process in the heavy-ion collisions \cite{Wilk:1999dr}.

-In the present work, we show that the HRG-Tsallis model with a temperature dependent nonextensive $q$ parameter reproduces the energy dependence of $S\sigma$ and $\kappa\sigma^2$ for most peripheral collisions as well as $S\sigma$ for central collisions.
-However, the energy dependence of $\kappa\sigma^2$ of central collision deviate significantly from the HRG-Tsallis model predictions particularly at energies $19.6$ GeV and $27$ GeV.
-We argue here that the predictions of HRG-Tsallis characterized by a temperature dependent $q$ parameter should be taken as the base line to study (experimentally) fluctuations of dynamical origin if any, which is still not contained in the Tsallis non-extensive thermodynamics.
+In this paper, for the first time, we consider a hadron resonance gas model using Tsallis non-extensive distribution (HRG-Tsallis) to study non-statistical fluctuations of net-baryon (or net-proton) production in Au+Au collisions at RHIC energies.
+In the limit of $q\rightarrow 1$, we reproduce the HRG results.
+We show that the HRG-Tsallis model with a temperature dependent non-extensive $q$ parameter can explain the energy dependence of $S\sigma$ and $\kappa\sigma^2$ for most peripheral ($70 - 80\%$) collisions, but fail to explain the same for central ($0-5\%$) collisions.
+However, the energy dependence of $\kappa\sigma^2$ from experimental data for central collision deviates significantly from the HRG-Tsallis model predictions particularly at energies $19.6$ GeV and $27$ GeV.
+We argue that the predictions of HRG-Tsallis characterized by a temperature dependent $q$ parameter should be taken as the baseline to study (experimentally) fluctuations of dynamical origin if any, which are still not contained in the Tsallis non-extensive thermodynamics.

+The paper is organized as follows.
+In Section~\ref{sec:hrg}, we will discuss the HRG model with Tsallis distribution used in this study and interpretation of generalized susceptibility in terms of non-extensive parameter $q$.
+Section~\ref{sec:tvsq} describes the temperature dependence of $q$ parameter.
+In Section~\ref{sec:results}, comparison of the results for $\chi^{(3)}/\chi^{(2)}$ and $\chi^{(4)}/\chi^{(2)}$ between STAR experimental data for net-protons and HRG-Tsallis predictions for the net-baryon distributions for the most peripheral (70-80)$\%$ and the most central (0-5)$\%$ \auau collisions.
+Finally in Section~\ref{sec:summary}, we summarize our findings and mention about the implications of this work to the current experimental measurements of higher moments in high energy heavy-ion collisions.